-Landscape and Nursery (2-year) Certificate Program Advising
+Landscape and Nursery and Fruit, Vegetable and Organic Horticulture (2-year) Certificate Programs

-Undergraduate students in the Department of Horticulture enjoy the help and guidance of two advisors who are committed to making the undergraduate experience meaningful and relevant to each student's needs.
-All students will have the assistance of our Undergraduate Advisor, and a Faculty Advisor.
+Undergraduate students in the Department of Horticulture enjoy the help and guidance of two advisors who are committed to making the undergraduate experience meaningful and relevant to each student’s needs.
+All students will have the assistance of our Undergraduate Advisor, and also a Faculty Advisor.
 Both advisors work together with students and are available to provide information, advice and assistance.

 Undergraduate Advisor Susan Gruber assists students in creating an academic plan when they join the department.
 This outline of required courses shows the student how prior coursework meets degree requirements and also provides a starting point for creating a degree program customized to meet the individual’s educational goals.
 She will help match students to a Faculty advisor who shares the student’s area of interest in Horticulture.
 Susan also assists with transfer credit questions, degree audits and use of MSU computer resources for tracking degree progress (see below).
 Students should make an appointment for a degree audit before registering for their last year of classes.
 Contact Susan Gruber